ibm-cloud-docs/containers/kubernetes-service-cli.md

 **Command options**:
 <dl>
 <dt><code>-c, --cluster <em>CLUSTER</em></code></dt>
-<dd>The name or ID of the cluster where the worker pool exsits.
+<dd>The name or ID of the cluster where the worker pool exists.
 This value is required.</dd>

 <dt><code>--worker-pool <em>WORKER_POOL</em></code></dt>
 <dd>The name of the worker node pool that you want to see zones for.
 This value is required.</dd>